 LEO

-This is the abbreviation of Limited Exclusion Order.
+This is the abbreviation of Limited Exclusion Order (a U.S. import ban ordered by the United States International Trade Commission).

 License